herlesupreeth/CoIMS_Wiki/README.md

 ## Potential reasons for this method not working
 1. If the value of CarrierIdentifier indicated in the app is -1 (i.e Unknown Carrier)
-	- If PLMN is on the following list [https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb]
+	- If PLMN is on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)
 		Resolution: Wait for vendor to release an update and hopefully it contains the updated carrier list
-	- If PLMN is not on the following list [https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb]
+	- If PLMN is not on the following list (https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/master/assets/carrier_list.textpb)
-		Resolution: Refer the following link [https://source.android.com/devices/tech/config/carrierid#integrating_carrier_ids_with_carrierconfig]
+		Resolution: Refer the following link (https://source.android.com/devices/tech/config/carrierid#integrating_carrier_ids_with_carrierconfig)

-2. Some devices with Samsung Exynos chipset and Mediatek chipset require ISIM, only USIM is not enough for SIP registrations
+2. Some devices with Samsung Exynos chipset/ Mediatek chipset require ISIM, only USIM is not enough for SIP registrations

 3. Does not seem to work on Samsung devices with Exynos chipset